-TACT is delighted to announce that it has received a grant of £475,000 from the Big Lottery Fund to continue the TACT Connect service which provides much needed support for our care experienced people across England.
+TACT is delighted to announce that it has received a grant from the Big Lottery Fund to continue the TACT Connect service for four years, ensuring that we can continue to provide much needed support for our care experienced people across England.

 TACT believes that parenting does not stop at 18, 21 or 25.
 We have a lifelong duty of care towards our foster children.
 TACT Connect is an innovative new scheme that aims to address the high levels of isolation and mental health issues affecting those that have left care, by offering a lifetime support network for those who have been fostered through TACT, promoting and creating opportunities and facilitating peer mentoring.
 There are currently 150 TACT Connect members and this is constantly growing.